 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s important to know that people with factor V Leiden won’t necessarily develop DVT or PE.
-In fact, the vast majority (9 out of 10) never develop abnormal blood clots.
-However, the disorder raises your risk compared to people without the disorder.
+Having this condition doesn’t automatically mean you’ll develop DVT or PE.
+In fact, the vast majority of people (9 out of 10) never develop abnormal blood clots.
+But the disorder raises your risk compared to people without the disorder.

 The prevalence of factor V Leiden varies by ethnicity.
 In general, it’s more common among people who are white in the U.S. and Europe.